unchainedui/pop/readme.md

 #### value([val])

-if `val` is undefined returns current value, otherwise sets the value.
+If `val` is undefined returns current value, otherwise sets the value.
 Works only when `menu: false`.

 #### direction(dir)